The 1978 World Rowing Championships took place on Lake Karapiro in New Zealand’s North Island, from 1-5 November.

 - Finances were extremely tight.

-The decision was, of course, that neither were selected.
+The decision was, of course, that no one was selected for either boat.

 But as with so many apparently clear facts this year, there was more to it than that, and the Selectors actually tried really hard to have a second crew make the team by achieving the standard time, not least because sponsors British Home Stores, “Were a little surprised that after providing £30,000 sponsorship involvement for three years up to 1980 only the Kingston ladies double is making the trip to New Zealand with the much larger men’s team,” as Rowing put it.